TheAkki/Synctool/README.md

 <img src="docu/MainMenue.png" width="250" alt="Main Menue">

 To create a new job you press "NEW JOB" and the first wizzard page will open.
-On the first page you can give an name and switch job on and off.
+On the first page you can give a name and switch job on and off.
 The second page is to select the source and targets.
 For connections like OwnCloud or FTP you can setup named connection.
 So you need only setup the credentials one time.
 With Button (+) you can add a new named connection.
 With Button (B) it's possible to browse the folder tree on the connection to select the relative path.
 This is shown in the last picture of them.
 Also you can select the sync strategie and direction.

 <img src="docu/NewJob1.png" width="250" alt="First Wizzard Page"> <img src="docu/NewJob2.png" width="250" alt="Second Wizzard Page">